Low-Complexity Monitoring and Compensation of Transceiver IQ Imbalance by Multi-dimensional Architecture for Dual-Polarization 16 Quadrature Amplitude Modulation: Working principle and simulations

 In real conditions, the IQ imbalance is present in both the transmitter and the receiver.
-In addition, we want to study performance under different OSNR conditions.
-To simulate that condition, the TX X/Y pol skew is set to 1 ps, since the scanning module makes the TX skew less than 1 ps.
+Moreover, we aim to study performance under different OSNR conditions.
+To simulate that condition, the TX X/Y pol skew is set to 1 ps, since the SDA makes the TX skew less than 1 ps.
 The TX X/Y pol amplitude imbalance is set to 0.1.
 The TX X/Y pol phase imbalance is set to 5 degrees.
-The RX X/Y pol skew is set to 3 ps.
+The RX X/Y pol skew is set to 0.25 ps, since the GSMA makes the RX skew less than 0.25 ps.
 The RX X/Y pol amplitude imbalance is set to 0.1.
 The RX X/Y pol phase imbalance is set to 5 degrees.
-These imbalanced values are from reference \cite{ref7} and our experimental results.
+These imbalanced values are from our experimental results.
 The OSNR changes from 17 dB to 23 dB.
-For performance comparison, we use the perfectly balanced transceiver as the reference.
-To clearly observe the performance of our proposed methods, the 2$\times$2, 4$\times$4 MIMO with 33 taps per filter and our proposed methods are used to equalize the signal, meanwhile.
-The result is shown in Fig.\ref{Fig.14}, the Q-factor changes from 4.39 to 9.5 dB as the OSNR varies from 17 to 23 dB when there are no imbalances.
-The Q-factor changes from 4 to 9.2 dB as the OSNR varies from 17 to 23 dB via our proposed methods.
+The equalization performance of our proposed methods is compared against conventional 2×2 and 4×4 MIMO (33 taps per filter), using a perfectly balanced transceiver as the reference.
+Results are shown in Fig. 14.
+First, under balanced conditions, the Q-factor varies from 4.39 to 9.5 dB as the OSNR varies from 17 to 23 dB.
+Second, under imbalanced conditions, the Q-factor changes from 4 to 9.2 dB as the OSNR varies from 17 to 23 dB via our proposed methods.
 The Q penalty is 0.3 dB when the OSNR changes from 19 dB to 23 dB.
-For comparison, the 2$\times$2,4$\times$4 MIMO Q-factor changes from 3.1 to 7.6 dB and from 3 to 8.1 dB, respectively.
+For comparison, the 2$\times$2 and 4$\times$4 MIMO Q-factor changes from 3.1 to 7.6 dB and from 3 to 8.1 dB, respectively.
 The Q penalty is 1.4 dB when the 4$\times$4 MIMO is used at an OSNR of 23 dB.
 This means that our proposed methods can reduce the Q penalty caused by transceiver IQ imbalance.
 Comparing our proposed methods with the 4$\times$4 MIMO structure, we observe that the Q factor rises by more than 1 dB at an OSNR of 23 dB.